-Belgium v France
+France stun Belgium to reach final

 Post update

-Attempt saved.
-Kevin De Bruyne (Belgium) right footed shot from the centre of the box is saved in the bottom right corner.
+Attempt missed.
+Kylian Mbappé (France) right footed shot from the centre of the box is close, but misses to the left.
+Assisted by Karim Benzema.

 Post update